 dc=jfk-42 to any event with

 source=*us-nyc-application.log.
-Functions are invoked on each event that passes thru them.
-To help improve performance, functions can be optionally configured with additional filters to further scope their invocation on matching events only.
+Functions process each event that passes thru them.
+To help improve performance, functions can be optionally configured with filters to limit processing scope on matching events only.
 More details on functions.

-Routes are the Cribl mechanisms that apply filter expressions on incoming events and find the appropriate pipeline to send them to.
-When multiple Routes exist in a system they are evaluated in order.
-A Route can be associated only with one pipeline.
-By default, a Route-Pipeline pair will consume matching events.
-However, if the
+Routes evaluate incoming events against filter expressions to find the appropriate pipeline to send them to.
+Routes are evaluated in order.
+A Route can be associated only with one pipeline and one output.
+By default, a Route-Pipeline-Output tuple will consume matching events.
+If the

-Final flag is disabled, one or more clones are sent down the pipeline while the original event continues down the routes.
+Final flag is disabled, one or more clones are sent down the pipeline while the original event continues down the rest of the routes.
 This is very useful in cases where the same set of events needs to be processed differently and delivered to different destinations.
 More details on routes.